 Radio reporter, writer, and former long-time television reporter at WCVB’s News Center Five, David Boeri is the 2012 winner of the National Edward R. Murrow award for investigative journalism, the New England Edward R. Murrow award for investigative journalism, the New England Associated Press award for hard news reporting, and a winner of the ACLU “Defender of Freedom” award for his work at WBUR.

 Over his career, Boeri has won twenty-five national, regional and local awards for his reporting on organized crime, legal issues, the environment, politics and corruption.
-His two decades of investigative reporting on the FBI and its corrupt relationship with James Whitey Bulger have won national recognition.
+His three decades of investigative reporting on the FBI and its corrupt relationship with James Whitey Bulger have won national recognition.
 “David Boeri lived up to the expectation of the news media as a fervent watchdog over government” wrote the Society of Professional Journalists.
 He has been named “Boston’s Best Political Reporter’ and “Boston’s Best Reporter”.